GemTalk/Rowan/README.md

 ends methods with a LF character, and that the actual Cypress code may not include a final line terminator.
 Once the .gs files are loaded, use the Cypress Package Manager to reload the actual Cypress implementation.

+Note that this implementation requires the Portable Stream classes.
+The install.tpz script includes a step to switch the Streams.
+(It is unconditional.
+It is unknown whether one can switch back to the Legacy Streams after bootstrapping the Cypress code.)

 The GemStone/S implementation is a pure server implementation and lacks a user interface.
 There is a client user interface available for
 GBS under VisualWorks v7.9.1.
 It almost certainly will have issues under older versions of VisualWorks.